jchatel/quickmail-next-docs/leads/segmenting-leads-with-tags.md

 # Segmenting Leads with Tags

-In this article:
+**In this article:**

+- Why use tags?

-- How to create Tags?
+- How to create tags?

-- How to manually apply tags?
+- How to apply tags to leads?

-- How to bulk-add tags upon import?
+- How to bulk-apply tags via import?

-- How to delete Tags?
+- How to delete tags?

-## Why use tags?
+## Why Use Tags?

 Tags are useful for categorizing leads.
-By tagging leads, you can also quickly search for specific leads using Advanced Filters.
+By tagging leads, you can quickly search for specific leads using Advanced Filters.

-Tags can also be used as quick filters when searching for specific leads.

-## How to create Tags?
+## How to Create Tags?

-### From the List page
+### From the List Page

-To create a tag, navigate to List → Click on the three vertical dots at the upper right-hand corner → Tags
+Go to **List** → click the menu icon (three vertical dots) in the top-right corner → **Tags**.

 ![screenshot](../images/000_file-31XKj5EKgC.png)

-You'll be directed to the Tags page, from there click on "Add tag" → Name the tag → Confirm
+On the Tags page, click **Add Tag** → name the tag → **Confirm**.

 ![screenshot](../images/001_file-edqBGASyUR.png)

-### While importing leads
+### While Importing Leads

-To create tags while importing leads, simply go to the Tags tab → Add new tag
+Go to the **Tags** tab during import → click **Add New Tag**.

 ![screenshot](../images/002_file-F6t0SbNy90.png)

-## How to apply Tags to leads?
+## How to Apply Tags to Leads?

-There are 3 ways to apply tags to leads:
+There are three ways to apply tags to leads:

-### From the List page
+### From the List Page

-It's possible to manually add tags to specific leads or in bulk.
-To do that, go to the List page → Select your preferred leads → Click on the three vertical dots → Add/Remove tags
+Go to the **List** page → select the leads → click the menu icon (three vertical dots) → **Add/Remove Tags**.

 ![screenshot](../images/003_file-psOKw0qqE9.png)

-### From Lead's Quickview
+### From the Lead's Quick View

-The lead's quickview can be accessed by clicking on the lead's thumbnail or email address on the:
+The lead's quick view can be accessed by clicking on the lead's thumbnail or email address from the:

 - Campaign's Leads page

-- Global inbox page
+- Opportunities page

 - List page

-From there, users have the option to manually add tags to a specific lead.
-(Applied tags are in blue)
+From there, you can manually add tags to a specific lead.
+Applied tags are shown in blue.

 ![screenshot](../images/004_file-ZRXk7NsUuA.png)

-### Bulk-applying tags by an import

-When importing leads, tags can also be applied in bulk.

-To get started, make sure that the CSV has columns for tags.
-After creating the columns for tags, put any value (like x) on the row of the leads that must be tagged.

-Leaving a row blank means the Tag won't be applied.
+### Bulk-Applying Tags via Import

+When importing leads, tags can be applied in bulk by adding tag columns to your CSV.
+For each lead that should receive a tag, enter any value (such as "x") in the corresponding column.
+Leaving a row blank means the tag will not be applied.

-Here's an example of a CSV with columns for Tags.
+Here is an example of a CSV with tag columns:

 ![screenshot](../images/005_file-nu3nON9fXD.png)

-**Note:** If the leads that will be imported are already in the list, make sure to check the checkbox "Update Lead if Exist."
-This is so that the tags will be applied to the leads.
+**Note:** If the leads being imported already exist in the list, make sure to check **Update Lead if Exists** so that the tags are applied to them.

 ![screenshot](../images/006_file-isUd4OLOP9.png)

-**Pro-tip:** A lead can have multiple tags and you can also filter specific leads by combining tags.
+**Pro tip:** A lead can have multiple tags, and you can filter leads by combining tags.
+To learn more, see: Filtering Leads.

-To learn more about how to filter leads with specific tags, here's a detailed article on how to use advanced filters - Filtering Leads

-## How to delete Tags?
+## How to Delete Tags?

-To delete tags, navigate to List → Click on the three vertical dots at the upper right-hand corner → Tags
+Go to **List** → click the menu icon (three vertical dots) in the top-right corner → **Tags**.

 ![screenshot](../images/007_file-31XKj5EKgC.png)

-From the Tags page, click on a specific tag → Click on the three vertical dots at the upper right-hand corner → Delete
+On the Tags page, click on the tag you want to delete → click the menu icon (three vertical dots) → **Delete**.

 ![screenshot](../images/008_file-k8dQarBPSc.png)